-It’s been a year since David Bowie’s death but it still feels unfathomable that the world has lost such a unique and celebrated artist.
+It’s been almost two years since David Bowie’s death but it still feels unfathomable that the world has lost such a unique and celebrated artist.
 You might want to stock up on an industrial amount of tissues before you continue on this page.
 Over the years, isolated vocal takes from some of the icon’s biggest and best songs have appeared online and that looks like that will continue now he’s left us.

 It’s yet another reminder of the late legend’s unbeatable star quality – as if you needed one.
 It’s not the first time we’ve had the opportunity to listen to Bowie’s stunning voice removed of distractions like other instruments.
 Let’s recap those below.